libriscv/rvscript/README.md

 Install clang-10 if you want a separate compiler that can build RISC-V binaries.
 Note that you must build the RISC-V toolchain regardless as we need all the system headers that C++ uses.

-You must be on the latest insider version for this at the time of writing.
+You must be on the latest Windows insider version for this at the time of writing.

 ## Using other programming languages